hanlonmt/website-hugo-academic/content/authors/admin/_index.md

 I am an experienced root biologist with expertise in plant mineral nutrition, plant‑soil relations, and plant growth under stress.
 I have worked and managed interdisciplinary teams of engineers, computational scientists, image analysts, and biologists to try to build tools to allow us to effectively phenotype roots and identify genes that underlie beneficial root traits.
-My skills include phenotyping, image analysis, field trial design and implementation, coding in R, and plant physiology.
+My skills include phenotyping, image analysis, field trial design and implementation, and R.